Flavor changing interactions confronted with meson mixing and hadron colliders: FCNC in the 3-3-1

-with $a=1,\, 2,\, 3$, i.e. running through the three fermion generations.
-Note that Eqs.\eqref{zprimau-1} and \eqref{eq:FCNC1} are in the mass eigenstate basis, and once we rotate to the flavor basis FCNC arise.
+with $i=1,\, 2,$, indicate the generation indices, and $C_{W} \equiv cos\theta_{W}$, $S_{W} \equiv sin\theta_{W}$, with $\theta_{W}$ being the Weinberg angle.
+Note that Eqs.~\eqref{zprimau-1} and \eqref{eq:FCNC1} are in the mass eigenstate basis, and once we rotate to the flavor basis, FCNC arises.
 The mass eigenstate and flavor bases are connected as follows,

-where $V_{L,R}^{U}$ and $V_{L,R}^{D}$ are $3\times 3$ unitary matrices, which determine the Cabibbo-Kobayashi-Maskawa (CKM) matrix $V_{CKM}=V_{L}^{U} V_{L}^{D \dagger}$, known to be \cite{Workman:2022ynf}
+where $V_{L,R}^{U}$ and $V_{L,R}^{D}$ are $3\times 3$ unitary matrices, which determine the Cabibbo-Kobayashi-Maskawa (CKM) matrix $V_{CKM}= V^{U\dagger}_{L} V^{D }_{L}$, known to be \cite{Workman:2022ynf}